Local Host Cache sizing and scaling

 The layout of cores and sockets must be considered as part of the design of the brokers.

-The number of published applications will have an effect on logon response times and the maximum logon throughput.
+The number of published applications and desktops will have an effect on logon response times and the maximum logon throughput.

-Brokers with insufficient CPU resource may result in failed launches.
+Brokers with insufficient CPU resource may experience failed launches.

-An additional two cores and 2 GB of RAM is a good starting point for testing performance in Local Host Cache outage mode compared to connection leasing.
+An additional two cores and 2 GB of RAM is a good starting point for testing performance in LHC outage mode.

 1 GB of disk space will be sufficient for the LocalDB database.